Chenghuexin/Obsidian_backup/Paper/4-Index notes/大咪論文-Tab-Cox An Interpretable Deep Survival Analysis Model for Patients With Nasopharyngeal Carcinoma Based on TabNet.md

 ### Decision Step
 + relies on sequential multi-step processing with N-steps decision
 + the input of each decision step is affected by information from the previous step to determine which features to utilize
++ At each decision step, the processed feature representation will be outputted along with the single-step prediction vector
++ Finally, the feature representation is aggregated to calculate the global feature importance.
 ### Feature Extraction